-Federal Transit Administration (FTA) Planning Funding (Section 5305d)
+Federal Transit Administration (FTA) Funding (Sections 5300s)

-FTA funds are secured annually through the FTA Metropolitan Planning Program Section 5305d.
+FTA funds are secured annually through the FTA Metropolitan Planning Program Section 5303/5305d, which are now distributed as Consolidated Planning Grant funds.
 FTA funds are designated for transit planning and research activities.
-The funds require a 20% local match, which is provided by the local governments in hard dollars or In-kind.
+The funds require a 20% local match, which is typically provided by local governments in hard dollars or in-kind.
+In addition, other federal or state funding that is not specifically designed for planning activities can be allocated for planning purposes.
+In those cases, funds such as FTA Section 5304, 5305 (e), 5307, and 5310 will be shown in the budget tables.